15 Behavioral Addictions: Definition, Types Causes, Effects, and Treatment

 Treatment options for video game addiction include cognitive behavioral therapy (CBT), self-help groups, addressing underlying thoughts and behaviors, and PIPATIC: A structured program focusing on self-control and motivation.

 Love addiction, also known as pathological love, is a term used to describe a pattern of unhealthy behaviors characterized by an excessive focus on romantic partners.
-It can lead to a lack of control, neglecting other aspects of life, and experiencing negative consequences.
+It leads to a lack of control, neglecting other aspects of life, and experiencing negative consequences.

-According to a 2019 paper published in the European Journal of Psychiatry by Sanches and John, love addiction is estimated to affect 3-10% of the general population, but that number may be higher in certain groups.
+According to a 2019 paper published in the European Journal of Psychiatry by Sanches and John, love addiction is estimated to affect 3-10% of the general population, but that number is higher in certain groups.

 10. Work addiction

 Work addiction, also known as workaholism, is an uncontrollable compulsion to work excessively, neglecting personal needs and responsibilities.
-It often stems from a deep-seated need for validation, control, or a desire to avoid other aspects of life.
+Workaholism stems from a deep-seated need for validation, control, or a desire to avoid other aspects of life.

-Work addiction can be caused by various factors, including underlying mental health conditions like obsessive-compulsive disorder (OCD) and bipolar disorder.
-It can also stem from an individual’s personality traits, such as a high need for achievement or a strong work ethic.
-Furthermore, workplace culture can contribute to work addiction by promoting excessive work hours and a competitive environment.
-Additionally, environmental factors, such as a lack of personal support or stressful life events, can increase the risk of developing work addiction.
+Work addiction is caused by various factors, including underlying mental health conditions like obsessive-compulsive disorder (OCD) and bipolar disorder.
+It also stems from an individual’s personality traits, such as a high need for achievement or a strong work ethic.
+Furthermore, workplace culture contributes to work addiction by promoting excessive work hours and a competitive environment.
+Additionally, environmental factors, such as a lack of personal support or stressful life events, increase the risk of developing work addiction.

 Work addiction symptoms include excessive and compulsive work, neglecting personal and social life, and experiencing feelings of guilt or anxiety when not working.